Skip to main content

 An invoice for services in clinical biology is drawn up through rules laid down in a Royal Decree and consists of several parts:

-1. Reimbursed benefits: benefits that are reimbursed in accordance with the NIHDI regulations are borne in full or in part by the health insurance fund; in this the patient pays nothing.
+1. Reimbursed benefits: benefits that are reimbursed in accordance with the NIHDI regulations are borne in full or in part by the health insurance fund; in this the patient pays nothing or the patient contribution.

 2. Non-reimbursable performances: performances that are not reimbursed according to the NIHDI regulations are charged directly to the patient.